And The Best Bread Bags For Homemade Bread Are?

 For storing and serving sourdough or soda bread which I tend to bake as a round loaf, I found The Stelton.

 This delicious lime green round bread bag is made from soft canvass and also doubles up as an elegant serving bowl especially for outdoor eating in the summer.
-By the way you can find a sourdough starter recipe here and one of two sourdough loaf recipes here – they link to each other, both use a bread machine to make the dough and you finish it in the oven.
+By the way, you can find a sourdough starter recipe here and one of two sourdough loaf recipes here – they link to each other, both use a bread machine to make the dough and you finish it in the oven.

 Smaller than I thought, it will still easily take a large home baked loaf from the bread machine or a single round loaf from the oven – brilliant for rolls and it keeps them crisp and still warm on the table if you fold the flaps over.

-These do have one big advantage in that you can serve bread outdoors without any of the usual hassle.
+These do have one big advantage in that you can serve bread outdoors without any of the usual hassles.
 Fold the flap over and the Stelton will keep any bread warm, crusty and away from bugs!

 Though I personally love it, the linen bag above is a more practical solution for most folks who have a standard rectangular loaf.